 Pistachio Nutrition Facts

-Compared to other nuts, pistachios are fairly low-calorie, clocking in at just 3 calories each — half the calories of most nuts.
-Pistachios contain both soluble and insoluble fiber.
-Insoluble fiber helps with the prevention of constipation while soluble fiber helps regulate blood sugar levels and helps reduce cholesterol levels.
+Compared to other nuts, pistachios are low calorie, clocking in at just 3 calories each — half the calories of most nuts.
+Significantly, pistachios contain both soluble and insoluble fiber.
+Insoluble fiber helps prevent constipation, while soluble fiber helps to regulate blood sugar levels and reduce bad cholesterol.

-The human body breaks down protein into amino acids, which are crucial to the formation and repair of cells.
-Our bodies naturally produce other amino acids, but it does not produce the essential amino acids, which need to be consumed.
-Pistachios contain a small amount of all of the essential amino acids.
+The human body breaks down protein into amino acids, which are crucial to the formation and repair of cells, building muscle, and regulating immune function.
+Our bodies naturally produce some amino acids but cannot not produce the nine so-called essential amino acids required for healthy function.
+Pistachios contain a small amounts of all of the essential amino acids, including histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.

 One of the leading causes of death in America is heart disease.
 Recent studies show that one in three women will die of heart disease.
-Having a healthy heart is no joke.
 You can care for your heart by:

 - Lowering your intake of saturated fat and cholesterol